Ambroise Paré

 In his personal notes about the care he delivered to Captain Rat, in the Piémont campaign (1537–1538), Paré wrote: Je le pansai, Dieu le guérit ("I bandaged him and God healed him").
 This epitomises a philosophy that he used throughout his career.
-These words, inscribed on his statue in Laval, are reminiscent of the Latin adage medicus curat, natura sanat.
+These words, inscribed on his statue in Laval, are reminiscent of the Latin adage medicus curat, natura sanat, "The physician cures, nature heals".

 Early life

-Paré was born in 1510 in Bourg-Hersent, near Laval, then part of the province of Maine, in northwestern France.
+Paré was born in 1510 in Bourg-Hersent, later incorporated into Laval, then part of the province of Maine, in northwestern France.
 As a child he watched, and was first apprenticed to, his older brother, a barber-surgeon in Paris.
 He was also a pupil at Hôtel-Dieu, France's oldest hospital.

 Medicine

 Paré was a keen observer and did not allow the beliefs of the day to supersede the evidence at hand.
-In his autobiographical book, Journeys in Diverse Places, Paré inadvertently practiced the scientific method when he returned the following morning to a battlefield.
+In his autobiographical book, Journeys in Diverse Places, Paré inadvertently practised the scientific method when he returned the following morning to a battlefield.
 He compared one group of patients who were treated in the traditional manner with boiling elder oil and cauterization, and the remainder with a recipe made of egg yolk, oil of roses and turpentine, and left overnight.
 Paré discovered that the soldiers treated with the boiling oil were in agony, whereas the ones treated with the ointment had recovered because of the antiseptic properties of turpentine.
 This proved this method's efficacy, and he avoided cauterization thereafter.
 However, treatments such as this were not widely used until many years later.
 He published his first book The method of curing wounds caused by arquebus and firearms in 1545.

-Paré also reintroduced the ligature of arteries (first used by Galen) instead of cauterization during amputation.
+Paré also reintroduced the ligature of arteries (first used by Galen and later described by Al-Zahrawi) instead of cauterization during amputation.
 The usual method of sealing wounds by searing with a red-hot iron often failed to arrest the bleeding and caused patients to die of shock.
 For the ligature technique he designed the "Bec de Corbeau" ("crow's beak"), a predecessor to modern haemostats.
 Although ligatures often spread infection, it was still an important breakthrough in surgical practice.
 Paré detailed the technique of using ligatures to prevent hemorrhaging during amputation in his 1564 book Treatise on Surgery.
 During his work with injured soldiers, Paré documented the pain experienced by amputees which they perceive as sensation in the 'phantom' amputated limb.
 Paré believed that phantom pains occur in the brain (the consensus of the medical community today) and not in remnants of the limb.
 He also performed many neurosurgical procedures.

 In 1542, during the siege of Perpignan, Paré, accompanying the French army, employed a novel technique to aid in bullet extraction.
 During a battle, Maréchal de Brissac was wounded, having been shot in the shoulder.
 When finding the bullet seemed impossible, Paré had the idea to ask the victim to put himself in the exact position he was in when shot.
 The bullet was then found and removed by Henry's personal surgeon, Nicole Lavernault.